Matija Katanec

-Matija Katanec (born 4 May 1990) is a Croatian footballer who plays for Romanian Liga II club Politehnica Iași mainly as a central defender.
+Matija Katanec (born 4 May 1990) is a Croatian professional footballer who plays as a central defender.

 Career

 Born in Varaždin, Katanec kicked off his career with local club Varteks and was promoted to the senior side in 2007.
 In July 2008, he was released by the club.
 After having represented Sesvete in the Croatian top tier, he moved abroad, signing for Slovenian club Gorica.
 On 1 November 2010, he returned to Varteks, renamed NK Varaždin a few months earlier, on loan.

 On 3 February 2011, Katanec joined Austrian non league club Baumgarten.
 On 1 March 2013, he moved to Bosnian club Radnik after a stint with Gradina of the same country.
 After a single season with the club, he joined Zrinjski.
 He featured for the club in the UEFA Champions League qualifying round match against Slovenian club Maribor.

 After having made 69 appearances for the Bosnian clubs, Katanec switched clubs and countries, signing for Italian Serie B club Spezia on 20 January 2015.
 However, he failed to make any appearance for the Italian side and hence subsequently joined Croatian second tier club Gorica in September till the end of the season.

 On 29 December 2015, Katanec returned to Bosnian club Zrinjski, penning a deal which would keep him in the club till 1 July 2018.
 On 17 January 2018, he moved to Hungarian club Mezőkövesdi SE.